DustinHall/dustinhall.github.io/reading-notes/text-editor.md

-ls - list | Tells you what is in your current location /etc | Tells ls not to list the current directory but rather to list the directories contents cd - change directory | Allows you to move around in the system
+ls - list | Tells you what is in your current location /etc | Tells ls not to list the current directory but rather to list the directories contents cd - change directory | Allows you to move around in the system file | Gives you information about the file type ls -a | Gives all of the directory contents including hidden files

 When using commands we are reffering to a path for that file or directory.
 A **path** is a means to get to a particular file or directory.
 There are two types of paths, absolute and relative.
 An **absolute path** (always begins with a /) specifies a location in reference to the root directory (denoted by a single / "ls /" lists root) while a **relative path** (no /) will specify the location based on where you are in the system.
 There are also some shortcuts when dealing with paths.
 The **~ (tilde)** is a shortcut for your home directory.
 If my home directory is /home/dustin I could use /home/dustin/documents to refer to the directory documents or ~/documents.
 The **. (dot)** references your current directory so instead of using ls documents to see what is in the current location you can use ./documents.
 You can use **..(two dots)** to reference the parent directory so if I am in /home/dustin I can run ../../ to see a listing of the root directory.